Picture by Benis Arapovic

 For such occasions, discussions in the office, conference room or coffee shop are simply too mundane.
 That’s when I especially recall advice once given me by a beloved mentor in the early 1980s.

-He had a doctorate in nuclear physics from an Ivy League school, was an advisor to the Pentagon and a television network.
-He knew more about human nature than anyone I’ve ever met.
+He had a doctorate in nuclear physics from an Ivy League school, was an advisor to the Pentagon, and to a television network on nuclear issues in their news coverage and movies.
+He also knew more about human nature than anyone I’ve ever met.

-Our first profound meeting was literally a walk to a park near the Pacific Ocean on a foggy Saturday morning.
+His suggestion for our first meeting: Taking a walk to a park near the Pacific Ocean on a foggy Saturday morning.
+The wisdom he imparted proved to be career-changing.

-He recommended the principle of contrary action – he suggested keeping a mental record of everything I do.
+He suggested keeping a mental record of everything I do.
 He further advised me to keep doing things differently each and every time.
+For example, to drive to work or to a grocery store, he suggested I drive a different route whenever possible to and from my destinations.

 He said practicing the principle of contrary action would teach me how to keep an open mind.

 My reward?
-As a result, I learned how to keep an open mind, which is critical for creativity and problem-solving.
+As a result, I learned how to keep an open mind, which proved to be critical for me in both creativity and problem-solving.

 For such situations – when creativity is needed or a problem needs solving, a walking meeting works perfectly.
 It’s less stressful and leads to candid discussions.